Painful intelligence: What AI can tell us about human suffering: Control as mere percept of functionality

 Some would argue that denying free will may be dangerous: people have to believe in free will in order for our moral systems to work.
 If people don't believe in free will, they might not feel they have any moral obligations and might behave just as they please.
 Our justice system in particular is based on the idea of free will: if it can be proven in court that a murderer acted without free will, say, because of a brain tumour, that will usually lead to a reduced sentence.
 This is, of course, not saying that there \textit{is} free will, just that it may be \textit{useful} to think that there is one.\citenew{vohs2008value,baumeister2009prosocial,roskies2006neuroscientific}

 One of the most influential psychologists in the 20th century, B.F.~Skinner, had a more computational viewpoint.
-He thought human behaviour is simply determined by rewards and punishments.
-That is also where the ``moral'' behaviour comes from; no special metaphysical beliefs are necessary.
-Reward people for good behaviour and punish for wrong behaviour; that is all that is needed to make them follow moral rules, in Skinner's view.
-From the perspective of this book, I can partly agree with Skinner on the importance of learning from the environment, where learning, again, includes evolution.
+He thought human behavior is simply determined by rewards and punishments.
+That is also where the ``moral'' behavior comes from; no special metaphysical beliefs are necessary.
+Reward people for good behavior and punish for wrong behavior; that is all that is needed to make them follow moral rules, in Skinner's view.
+From the perspective of this book, I can partly agree with Skinner on the importance of learning from the environment, where learning, as always, includes evolution.